 A Power of Attorney Primer

-By Benjy Schirm, J.D. | Last updated on June 23, 2022Use these links to jump to different sections:
+By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on July 8, 2024 Featuring practical insights from contributing attorney Mary B. GalardiUse these links to jump to different sections:

-- an agent is not entitled to compensation, but is entitled to reasonable reimbursement of expenses incurred in performing the acts required by the principal;
+- An agent is not entitled to compensation but is entitled to reasonable reimbursement of expenses incurred in performing the acts required by the principal;

-- co-agents may exercise their authority independently; and
+- Co-agents may exercise their authority independently; and

 People assume that this only applies to older people, but think of what could happen if you are in a car accident today that leaves you incapacitated.
 When the unexpected happens, how will you access the money and information you need?

 When asked if she has any advice for consumers regarding POAs, Galardi says, “Get one.
-An estate plan is often not as difficult as people make it out to be, people think the process is going to be cumbersome and hard but with the help of a reputable and experienced estate planning attorney, the process is really quite easy.”
+An estate plan is often not as difficult as people make it out to be.
+People think the process is going to be cumbersome and hard, but with the help of a reputable and experienced estate planning attorney, the process is really quite easy.”

 What do I do next?